What is Android One, what does it feature, and which devices run it?

 - Your guide to Android One features and much more

-The latest flavour of Android is Android Oreo.
-But you may have also heard about "stock" Android and Android One and may not understand what they all are and how they differ.
+The latest flavour of Android is Android 8 Oreo.
+But you may have also heard people talk about "stock" Android phones or Android Go, as well as Android One, and you may not understand what they all are and how they differ.

-Well, stock Android can be Android Oreo.
-And Android One is similar to stock Android - only it was originally intended for entry-level devices headed to emerging markets.
-To help you understand the differences, keep reading.
+While the core version of Android - Oreo - is well known, you might not know exactly what all the other versions offer.
+We're going to walk you through exactly what Android One is right here.

 What is Android One?